supercollider/supercollider/README_WINDOWS.md

 Libsndfile can be downloaded and copied into `C:\Program Files\libsndfile`.

-When not using vcpkg, portaudio bundled with will be used.
+When not using vcpkg, a bundled version of `portaudio` will be used.
-In order to support ASIO drivers (highly recommended for low-latency operation), **[Asio SDK][asiosdk]** needs to be manually installed.
+In order to support ASIO drivers (highly recommended for low latency operation), **[Asio SDK][asiosdk]** needs to be manually installed.
 After downloading it and extracting the contents of the zip file, place the files in the following directory structure:

     supercollider